elias-at-chalmers/mop-lecture_notes-mirror/lecture02_assembly1.md

 Now let's see what happens if we compile this assembly program to machine code [^4].
 If we take the machine code created by the assembler and ask the `objdump` tool to tell us what instructions it represents, the answer is:

 ```
-00000000 <loop-0x4>:
-   0:   00a00293                addi    t0,zero,10
+   addi    t0,zero,10
-00000004 <loop>:
+   loop:
-   4:   ffe28293                addi    t0,t0,-2
+   addi    t0,t0,-2
-   8:   fe504ee3                blt     zero,t0,4 <loop>
+   blt     zero,t0,4 loop
 ```

 This is slightly different from the code we wrote!
 Let's see what changed and why:
 * `li t0, 10` ➔ `addi t0, zero, 10`: The "Load Immediate" instruction that we used is a pseudo instruction.
 The processor does not have to implement this instruction, because it already has the "Add Immediate" instruction.
 By adding the constant 10 to the "zero" register (which is always 0), and store the result in `t0`, we achieve the same thing.
 * `bgtz t0, loop` ➔ `blt zero,t0,4`: In our assembly code, we used the "Branch if Greater Than Zero" instruction, but the assembler has translated this into the "Branch if Less Than" instruction.
 It compares if 0 is less than `t0`, and jumps if that is true.
 This is equivalent because (x > y) ➔ (y < x).

-In this course, you will learn how to write assembly code, and we will not worry too much about what machine code that turns into most of the time.
+In this course, you will learn how to write *assembly code*, and we will not worry too much about what *machine code* it turns into, most of the time.
 It is important to understand, however, that even when writing assembly, the code you write is not always exactly the code that is executed.
 So far we have seen that the assembler will sometimes replace your pseudo instruction with an equivalent instruction and next we will see that some pseudo instructions will turn into *several* machine code instructions.

 ### Loading a large constant

 We will now change the very first line of our program to:
 ```
    li t0, 1000000
 ```
 The only difference is that we load the register with one million, rather than 10.
 If we examine the machine code now, we will see that this turns into:
 ```